-Sprint planning is one of the most important ceremonies in Scrum project management method.
+Sprint planning is one of the most important ceremonies in the Scrum project management method.
 Why run it and how?

-Even the Sprint planning ceremony doesn’t seem to be complex, many Agile teams consider it as a waste of time.
+Even the Sprint planning ceremony doesn’t seem to be complex, many Agile teams consider it a waste of time.